Official Nebraska Government Website

 1. Make a proper filing with the Nebraska Secretary of State.

-1. Complete the Application for Registration as a LLC at online at https://www.nebraska.gov/NREC/llcapp.shtml or download the Application for Registration as a LLC form and submit it to the Commission, along with the $25 fee.
+1. Complete the Application for Registration as a LLC on your portal at https://nrec.igovsolution.net/online/Login and submit it to the Commission, along with the $25 fee.
 The Commission will then provide you with a Certificate of Registration.
 This Certificate and the LLC application and attendant documents must then be filed with the Secretary of State.
 Submit a copy of the Articles of Organization, as filed with the Secretary of State, and a copy of proof of publication in any Nebraska newspaper to the Commission with the application.

 2. If the LLC will be operating as a non-resident LLC, the Application for Certificate of Authority Foreign Limited Liability Company form must be filed with the Nebraska Secretary of State.
 Submit a copy of the certified Certificate of Authority along with a copy of the Articles of Organization, as filed with the Secretary of State, to the Commission with the application.

-2. The Limited Liability Company Subordination Resolution must be completed and enclosed with your application or you can submit the Limited Liability Company Subordination Resolution form online.
+2. The Limited Liability Company Subordination Resolution must be completed and submitted online.

 3. If the LLC will be operating under a trade name, then a trade name filing must also be made in accordance with #2 above.